Rescuers race to find Afghan quake survivors as death toll passes 1,400

 Sunday night’s powerful 6.0 magnitude earthquake struck several provinces, causing extensive damage.
 It flattened villages and trapped people under the rubble of homes constructed mostly of mud bricks and wood that were unable to withstand the shock.

+Aid agency Save the Children said one of its teams walked for over 12 miles (19 kilometers) to reach villages cut off by rock falls, carrying medical equipment on their backs with the help of community members.

-An aftershock of 5.2 close to the epicenter of Sunday’s quake rattled the country, according to the U.S. Geological Survey.
+An aftershock of 5.2 close to the epicenter of Sunday’s quake rattled the area on Tuesday, according to the U.S. Geological Survey.
 There were no immediate reports of damage.

 Indrika Ratwatte, the U.N.'s resident coordinator for Afghanistan, said rescuers are scrambling in a “race against time” to reach the mountainous and remote area hit.
 In a media briefing in Geneva Tuesday, he warned of a surge in casualty numbers.